 91. Payment of fines

-When a fine is imposed on a respondent under this Division, the respondent shall forthwith pay the amount of the fine to the Treasurer of the State and, if the respondent does not do so, that amount may be recovered in a court of competent jurisdiction at the suit of the Treasurer of the State as a civil debt owing to the Crown.
+When a fine is imposed on a respondent under this Division, the respondent shall forthwith pay the amount of the fine to the Treasurer of the State and, if the respondent does not do so, that amount may be recovered in a court of competent jurisdiction at the suit of the Treasurer of the State as a civil debt owing to the State.

+[Section 91 amended by No. 39 of 2010 s.
+70.]

 92. Powers of employing authorities in respect of certain offences committed by employees

 (1) Notwithstanding the provisions of The Criminal Code, if an employee during his or her period of service is convicted —